nfarina/homebridge-tesla/README.md

 ## Charge Level

-The car will now supply the current charge level of the battery as a percentage.
+The car can supply the current charge level of the battery as a percentage.
 This will only update if the car is awake.
+Asking Siri about your car's charge level will not wake up the car (because Siri asks a lot in the background).
+So you'll have to issue a write command like "Turn on the Model 3 Connection" first.

-The Charge Level can be disabled in either the UI or adding the following to the car's accessory section.
+The Charge Level can be disabled in either your Homebridge UI or by adding the following to the car's accessory section.

->"disableChargeLevel": true
+> "disableChargeLevel": true

 ## Development